 Beta-glucans not only protect you against viruses like colds, they also inhibit the growth of cancer tumors.
-Research from the Montana Center for Work Physiology and Exercise Metabolism found that when firefighters (who suffer many respiratory issues due to smoke exposure) was given beta glucans daily, they experienced 23 percent less colds.
+Research from the Montana Center for Work Physiology and Exercise Metabolism found that when firefighters (who suffer many respiratory issues due to smoke exposure) were given beta glucans daily, they experienced 23 percent less colds.

 That’s good reason to add some mushrooms to an omelet, green smoothies or dishes like salads, soups, and stews.
 If you’re FODMAP sensitive and mushrooms are generally off limits because they upset your stomach, try medicinal edible mushrooms like Reishi, which may be better tolerated.

 - Shiitake: Eating one 4-ounce serving of shiitake mushrooms every day boosts the function of immune-boosting gamma delta T-cells and also reduces inflammatory proteins that increase the risk of disease, shows research from the University of Florida.

-- Reishi: In Asia, this fan-shaped mushroom has traditionally been used to boost immune system and energy and reduce allergies.
+- Reishi: This fan-shaped mushroom has traditionally been used to support the immune system, boost energy and reduce allergies.
 In one study, daily intake of reishi was shown to boost gut immunity while also reducing inflammatory chemicals like cytokines and C Reactive proteins to lower inflammation.

 - Turkey Tails: In China, this mushroom is used to reduce phlegm.
-Studies show it is high in proteoglycans, which can lower inflammation and also, act as signaling molecules, triggering crosstalk amongst receptors that help the immune system work more effectively.
-As a source of the compound polysaccharide Krestin (PSK), turkey tails not only restore day to day immune function, they can help fight diseases like breast cancer, shows research.
+Studies show it is high in proteoglycans, which can lower inflammation and also act as signaling molecules, triggering crosstalk amongst receptors that help the immune system work more effectively.
+As a source of the compound polysaccharide Krestin (PSK), research shows that turkey tails not only restore day-to-day immune function, they can also help fight diseases like breast cancer.
 As this mushroom can be a little leathery, most people brew it with hot water to make an immune-boosting tea.

-For more information on how to use herbs for immunity, check out our FREE Herbs to Rebalance Your Hormones workshop:
+For more information on how to use herbs for immunity, check out our FREE Herbs to Rebalance Your Hormones workshop here.